uhh-lt/NLP_ThumbnailAnnotator/docs/ADMIN.md

 # Admin Guide
-Please note that an <b>internet connection is crucial mandatory!</b>
+Please note that an <b>internet connection is crucial mandatory!</b> Also be aware that this application (specially for testing) <b>needs a lot of heap space (~3-4 GB) </b> due to the models used in the UIMA Pipeline.
 ## Install prerequisites
 - Java 8
 - Maven 3